All Episodes

 And he was showing us how that's done.

-So uh Brett tried to do it, he couldn't do it.
+So Brett tried to do it.

-He couldn't do it, and everybody was patiently laughing.
+And everybody was patiently laughing.

 It was just the funniest thing to watch.

-Just dishab him at your party.
+Just have him at your party.

-You remember when this all was going on, and Paulson was we're we're gonna bail out Wall Street, and remember we're gonna we're gonna buy up their toxic assets to make them whole, which he now changed his mind on last Wednesday.
+And remember, we're going to buy up their toxic assets to make them whole, which he now changed his mind on last Wednesday.

-And I remember saying to you people behind this very golden EIB microphone, that what Paulson's doing is simply making sure that his buddies don't have to give up their homes in the Hamptons and move to Yonkers.
+And I remember saying to you people behind this very golden EIB microphone that what Paulson's doing is simply making sure that his buddies don't have to give up their homes in the Hamptons and move to Yonkers.

 And so here comes Inhoff saying, I think he's just giving the money to his friends.